Skip to main content

 Course Practicalities

-Clinical Placements will take place in the hospitals and clinics of the HSE South /South West Hospital Group and other HSE Hospital locations nationally, as well as in Community Health Organisations and other clinical facilities nationally.
+Clinical education will take place in the hospitals and clinics of the HSE South/South West Hospital Group and other HSE Hospital locations nationally, as well as in Community Health Organisations and other clinical facilities nationally.
 It may also be necessary to undertake clinical placement in the UK.
 Students may therefore need to travel and/or arrange short-term accommodation near the placement sites and will incur the costs of travel to clinical locations as well as the costs of accommodation.

 Assessment

 Assessment will be wholly by continuous assessment.
-This will consist of tutorial performance, small presentations, class tests, essays, OSCE`s and work placement assessments.
+This will consist of presentations, class tests, multiple-choice quizzes, written assignments, OSCE’s, and work placement assessments.

 Who teaches this course

-Staff of the School of Clinical Therapies, HSE \ Clinical Specialist physiotherapy staff from Regional and National hospitals.
-Experts from UCC, within the College of Medicine & Health allowing the opportunity for Inter professional teaching as well as overseas guest Clinical Specialists.
+Teaching is delivered by staff from the School of Clinical Therapies, HSE and Clinical Specialist Physiotherapy staff from regional and national hospitals, as well as experts from UCC within the College of Medicine & Health.
+The programme also benefits from interprofessional teaching opportunities and contributions from overseas guest Clinical Specialists.

 Why Choose This Course

-This dedicated Graduate Entry programme offers an accelerated route for graduates from any discipline (related to the discipline of physiotherapy) to gain a recognised qualification in physiotherapy practice.
+This dedicated pre-registration programme offers an accelerated route for graduates from other disciplines (related to the discipline of physiotherapy) to gain a recognised qualification in physiotherapy practice.
 It is a highly regarded postgraduate course which prepares graduates for success in a competitive jobs market.

 Placement or Study Abroad Information

 Clinical education is an integral and invaluable component of the programme.
 It is strongly embedded within the course structure.
-Preceding campus-based studies provide the skills and knowledge which students require in order to be prepared for their placements.
-The course offers a balance of university and practice-based experiences with students completing over 1000 hours of placement in the hospitals and clinics of the HSE South /South West Hospital Group and other HSE Hospital locations nationally, as well as in Community Health Organisations and other clinical facilities nationally.
+Preceding campus-based studies provide the skills and knowledge which students require to be prepared for their clinical education, which takes place in the hospitals and clinics of the HSE South/South West Hospital Group and other HSE Hospital locations, as well as in Community Health Organisations and other clinical facilities nationally.
 It may be necessary to undertake clinical placement in the UK.

 Skills and Careers Information